therealbluepandabear/therealbluepandabear/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning D language, SFML (D bindings)
+- 🌱 I’m currently learning full-stack development
 - 👯 I am not looking for collaborators
 - 📫 How to reach me: therealbluepandabear@protonmail.com
 - 🇳🇿 I am from New Zealand